Cameraegg Compare logoCameraegg

 Quick answers generated from verified specs.

-Which is better for landscape, EOS C50 or Alpha 1 II?
+Which is better for wildlife, EOS C50 or Alpha 1 II?

 What's the resolution difference between the EOS C50 and Alpha 1 II?